Wabinab/xenoblade-chronicles-2/src/13_mor_ardain.md

 Poppi looked high upon her "Masterpon is **finest** artificial Blade maker in allll the world."

-Nia's ears flickered as she heard footsteps coming, closed her eyes and called out, "**Hey, Pyra!** Come on in, the water's **great-**..."
-But Poppi did looked around, was surprised she didn't saw Pyra but the long-golden-haired girl.
-Only after she walked beside her did she turned, "Wait, **Mythra!** Huh?"
+Nia's ears flickered as she heard footsteps coming, called out with her eyes closed, "**Hey, Pyra!** Come on in, the water's **great-**..."
+Poppi whom looked around was surprised the long-golden-haired girl replaced the red-short-haired ones, but she didn't remind Nia.
+Only when she stood beside did Nia turned around, surprised, "Wait, **Mythra!** Huh?"

-They turned around, Poppi swam some distance away from the 'shore' just to look at her.
-Wonder why she came out.
+They turned their whole body to face her; Poppi swam a bit out from the 'shore'.
+Why was she here?

 She asked, "Is there a... problem?"